plotly/plotly.py-docs/python/hover-text-and-formatting.md

 To customize the tooltip on your graph you can use [hovertemplate](https://plot.ly/python/reference/#pie-hovertemplate), which is a template string used for rendering the information that appear on hoverbox.
 This template string can include `variables` in %{variable} format, `numbers` in [d3-format's syntax](https://github.com/d3/d3-3.x-api-reference/blob/master/Formatting.md#d3_forma), and `date` in [d3-time-fomrat's syntax](https://github.com/d3/d3-3.x-api-reference/blob/master/Time-Formatting.md#format).
-Hovertemplate customize the tooltip text vs. [texttemplate](https://plot.ly/python/reference/#pie-texttemplate) which customizes the text that appears on your chart.
+Hovertemplate customize the tooltip text vs. [texttemplate](https://plot.ly/python/reference/#pie-texttemplate) which customizes the text that appears on your chart. <br>
+Set the horizontal alignment of the text within tooltip with [hoverlabel.align](https://plot.ly/python/reference/#layout-hoverlabel-align).

 ```python
 import plotly.graph_objects as go